akx/django-managerie/README.md

 Managerie sets `_managerie_request` on the command instance to the current Django request.
 You can use it to access the request, for instance, to get the current user.

+### Accessing standard input

+By default, Managerie will patch `sys.stdin` to be an empty stream.
+If you need to read from standard input (e.g. long input), set the `managerie_accepts_stdin` attribute on your command class to `True`.

+This will cause Managerie to add a text-area to the form, which will be passed to the command as standard input.

+Note that `sys.stdin.buffer` (binary mode) is not supported.

 ## TODO

 - More `argparse` action support